During these uncertain times, how can we help?

 For this program, we ask for a commitment of 2 hours a week for at least 6 months.
 We also organize support groups once a month, and ask all volunteers to attend.
 The hours can be done according to volunteer's schedules--a lot of our volunteers visit their clients on weekends or evenings--so it's definitely flexible.

 If you decide to enroll in the Peer Support Program there is a mandatory volunteer training.
-Each interested volunteer must attend ALL of the training dates listed below.
+The next training will be in-person at our San Francisco office - January 24th-26th, 2025.

 The purpose of this training is to prepare volunteers to work with individuals who are isolated, or living with life-threatening illnesses and other disabilities.
 The training will supply information about challenges our clients face as well as teach communication and listening skills through a variety of interactive exercise.
 The training is intensive, but our volunteers typically find it to be an enriching, community-building experience.